 This can sometimes be tricky to get right, but based on customer feedback we generally recommend starting at 18mg if you are used to smoking around 20 cigarettes of normal strength per day.
 If you normally smoke ‘Light’ cigarettes we would recommend you start on 12mg.
 You can then fine tune how much you use your e-cigarette and mix the various flavours and milligrams to satisfy your cravings.

-We also offer eliquids at 0mg, 6mg, 12mg and 24mg.
+We also offer eliquids at 0mg, 3mg (in our VG liquids) 6mg, 12mg and 24mg.
 Most of our flavours come in 0mg, a nicotine free version – essentially meaning you will be puffing flavoured vapour!

-Our tobacco essence based eliquids (Real Tobacco, Real Tobacco Lite and Smooth Cigar) contain trace nicotine content at their lowest milligram, as due to the nature of these products it is impossible to completely remove the nicotine from these eliquids.
+Our tobacco essence based eliquids (Real Tobacco and Real Tobacco Lite) contain trace nicotine content at their lowest milligram, as due to the nature of these products it is impossible to completely remove the nicotine from these eliquids.

 There are so many batteries to choose from...
 I'm confused